DominikLevitsky/browserwindow/README.md

 #browserwindow

-browserwindow is a simple Adobe Photoshop script for adding a browser window (or any kind of border) to your designs!
+A simple Adobe Photoshop script for adding a browser window (or any kind of border) to your designs!

 ##Installation
 Unzip the contents of the downloaded archive to your Photoshop scripts folder.